plone/volto/docs/source/getting-started/install.md

 ## Install nvm (NodeJS version manager)

-If you have a working Node JavaScript development already set up on your machine or you prefer another management tool to install/maintain node this step is not needed.
+If you have a working Node JavaScript development already set up on your machine or you prefer another management tool to install/maintain NodeJS this step is not needed.
 If you have less experience with setting up JavaScript, it's a good idea to integrate nvm for development, as it provides easy access to any NodeJS released version.